caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## T 0.295 0.205 0.205 0.295
 ```

 In this case, each row has the exact same values.
 If you look closely, they should be familiar -- they are the equilibrium frequencies from $\mathbf{\Pi}$.
 This matches what happened in Figures \@ref(fig:sim-saturation) and \@ref(fig:sim-analytical).
-As edge length increases, the expected frequencies of each nucleotide deviate further and further from the original state and approach the equilibrium frequencies specified by $\mathbf{\Pi}$.
+As branch length increases, the expected frequencies of each nucleotide deviate further and further from the original state and approach the equilibrium frequencies specified by $\mathbf{\Pi}$.

-## Simulation along a single edge
+## Simulation along a single branch

 We can now calculate the probability of a specific end state given a start state.
-Now let's use this machinery to simulate evolution along a single edge at a time, as in Figure \@ref(fig:sim-application)B.
+Now let's use this machinery to simulate evolution along a single branch at a time, as in Figure \@ref(fig:sim-application)B.

 We first need to set the state at the parent node.
 There are a couple approaches we could use to set the parent state.
 We could clamp it to a specific initial state, just as we did in our JC69 simulations when we set the starting state to A (Figure \@ref(fig:sim-jc-mu-sweep)).
 Alternatively, we could pick the starting state at random.